rhaylee250/blockchain-ai-agent-project/README.md

 ### Key Features:
 - **AI Agent**: The agent listens to Twitter posts and generates artworks using the content.
-- **Blockchain Storage**: Generated artworks are stored on Ethereum blockchain, ensuring decentralization and secure ownership.
+- **Blockchain Storage**: Generated artworks are stored on Solana blockchain, ensuring decentralization and secure ownership.
 - **Official Platform**: An official web platform where the best artworks are displayed.
 - **Smart Contracts**: Solana smart contracts handle artwork storage and ownership tracking.